Skip to content

 Step 5: Are We Going Right?

-Goal alignment: Do the proposed solutions actually address the system-level goals, or have we drifted toward object-level fixes?
+Goal alignment: Do proposed solutions address system-level goals, or have we drifted toward object-level fixes?

-Feasibility: Are the proposed interventions realistic given the project's boundary conditions (budget, time, resources)?
+Feasibility: Are interventions realistic given the project's boundary conditions (budget, time, resources)?

-Systemic effects: Have we accounted for potential rebound effects, lock-in risks, and unintended consequences?
+Systemic effects: Have we accounted for rebound effects, lock-in risks, and unintended consequences?

 Stakeholder alignment: Do all key stakeholders support the proposed direction?